Framing effect (psychology): Social psychology perspective: Prospect Theory

+Social cognitive psychology perspective: Valence-framing and attitudes

+Expanding upon research that viewed framing effects as it related to outcomes or issues, Bizer and Petty (2005) find that framing effects are implicated with attitudes as well.
+The authors illuminate that negatively-valenced attitudes (for example: opposing current policy) as contrasted with positively-valenced attitudes (for example: supporting policy reform) resulted in participants displaying greater resistance to counterattitudinal messages.

+In contrast to earlier research such as McGuire's inoculation theory that states that individuals exposed to arguments with weak counterarguments will foster resistance to attitudes, valence-framing offers a perspective on how attitudes are able to be strengthened and made resistant to counterattitudinal challenges in a relatively low-effort manner.

+Subsequent research on the valence-framing effect validates Bizer and Petty's initial finding.
+Bizer, Larsen and Petty (2011) elucidate that negatively-framed attitudes increases the likelihood of engaging in attitude-aligned behaviors as well as increasing certainty toward the attitude object.

+Whereas preceding research focused on authenticating the generalizability of the valence-framing effect, there has been little consideration as to the mediators of the valence-framing effect.
+Bizer, Žeželj and Luguri (2010) find that the level of cognitive processing is a mediator in the valence-framing effect.
+Specifically, the authors find that valence-framing effects were more pronounced in participants who are able to elaborate on their attitudes (participants that are motivated and not under cognitive load) as opposed to participants who are not able to elaborate on their attitudes (participants who do not view the attitude as particularly relevant, or are under cognitive load).

+Valence-framing operates as a cognitive bias as it impacts participant attitude through manipulating word choices ("oppose" vs "support").
+Extensive research on biases indicate that biases are mediated or controlled when individuals effortfully process information that is given to them.
+Contrary to this information, however, valence-framing shares the same conditions necessary for effortful processing: motivation and ability.

 Extensionality violation

 In logic, extensionality requires "two formulas which have the same truth-value under any truth-assignments to be mutually substitutable salva veritate in a sentence that contains one of these formulas."
 Put simply, objects that have the same external properties are equal.
 This principle, applied to decision making, suggests that making a decision in a problem should not be affected by how the problem is described.
 For example, varied descriptions of the same decision problem should not give rise to different decisions, due to the extensionality principle.
 If judgments are made on the basis of irrelevant information as described, that is called an extensionality violation.
 Addressing extensionality violations entails cultivating awareness of how different descriptions of a problem may inadvertently influence decisions, and as a result developing strategies to mitigate such deviations.
 In doing so, decision-makers can aim to uphold the extensionality principle as a guide in navigating the complexity of choice, focusing on decisions that are more in tune to the inherent properties of the problem rather than its descriptions.